-Golden Share are homes which are an approved affordable housing tenure.
-The properties are sold at 80% of Open Market Value (OMV) making them affordable to those who could not normally afford to purchase a similar home of its size in that local area.
-The sales process is similar to a standard house sale and the purchaser own 100% of the property.
-Purchasers must demonstrate that they are eligible and provide the necessary evidence– see ‘a buyer guide to Golden Share’.
+Golden Share homes are an approved affordable housing tenure within the Council’s Affordable Housing Policy.
+The properties are sold at 80% of Open Market Value (OMV) making them affordable to those who could not afford to purchase a similar home of its size in that area.
+Purchasers must demonstrate that they are eligible and provide the necessary evidence to The City of Edinburgh Council to fund a golden share home.
+For example, evidence of a local connection or an inability to finance the purchase of the full market value of the property.
+Check out our buyer guide to Golden Share homes

 The following developments have Golden Share properties available – please contact the sales advisors at the development for more information:

-For more information on the Golden Share scheme, click here.
+For more detailed information regarding the Golden Share scheme, click here

 The Scottish Government is committed to supporting home ownership in a balanced and sustainable way by helping people on low to moderate incomes to become home owners, where that is affordable for them.
 Its Low-cost Initiative for First Time Buyers (LIFT) brings together several ways to help households access home ownership.
 When you buy a shared equity home from Link, or on the open market, you pay for the majority of the equity in the property and the Scottish Government pays for the rest.

 Link is supporting first time buyers across east, west, central and southern Scotland.

 - Priority for social housing renters, people with disabilities, armed forces personnel and recent veterans